AashishBanwari/Amazon_Power_BI_Dashboard/README.md

 ## **Objectives:**

 The objective of the Power BI Dashboard for Product Insights is to provide a robust platform for analyzing sales data and product performance, facilitating informed decision-making in product and category management.
-By synthesizing complex datasets into intuitive visualizations and interactive tools, this project aims to empower users with actionable insights to optimize product offerings, pricing strategies, and other important business decisions.
+By synthesizing complex datasets into intuitive visualizations and interactive tools, this project aims to empower stakeholders with actionable insights to optimize product offerings, pricing strategies, and other important business decisions.

-Through three main pages - Overview, Products, and Product Details - users can explore sales trends, identify top-performing products, and delve into detailed product attributes.
-The interactive nature of the dashboard allows for seamless navigation between pages, enhancing user experience and facilitating comprehensive analysis.
+Through three main pages - Overview, Products, and Product Details - stakeholders can explore sales trends, identify top-performing products, and delve into detailed product attributes.
+The interactive nature of the dashboard allows for seamless navigation between pages, enhancing stakeholders experience and facilitating comprehensive analysis.

 ## **Pages:**